Couple having coffee while respectfully talking

 If you expect to be effective in your marriage, you need to learn how to communicate with your spouse even when you’re angry.

-Learning how to talk with your spouse respectfully is the surest way to guaranteeing you will both be heard.
+Learning how to talk with your spouse respectfully is the surest way to guarantee you will both be heard.

 And hearing one another from the heart is the surest way to a happy marriage.